AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

 // Then describe the two ways of representing Gaussian models in the exponential energy form
 // A Gaussian model can be written in two ways; the _moments form_ and the _canonical form_.
 In the exponential energy form, a Gaussian model can be represented in two ways; the _moments form_ and the _canonical form_.
-The moments form is defined by the mean vector, $mu$, and the covariance matrix, $Sigma$.@gbp-visual-introduction The canonical form is defined by the information vector, $eta$, and the precision matrix, $Lambda$.
+The moments form is defined by the mean vector, $mu$, and the covariance matrix, $Sigma$@gbp-visual-introduction.
+The canonical form is defined by the information vector, $eta$, and the precision matrix, $Lambda$.
 The energy parameters, energy equations, and computational efficiency for certain aspects of the two forms are compared in @f.gaussian-models.

 #{
   let title(content) = text(black, weight: 400, content + ":", style: "italic")